Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 #### Navigation module

 The last thing, we should have the ability to manage the navigation of the anonymous user, that is, to know which pages they can visit and which they can't.
-Following the next steps, helps to achieve this purpose:
+The next subsection describes changes that we should implement to integrate the public dashboard feature.

+##### Module changes

+The list of changes this module requires to integrate the public dashboard feature:
 - add the field of the `AuthState` type to the `NavigationNotifier`;
-- change the `handleAuthenticationUpdates()` method of the `NavigationNotifier` to take an argument of the type `AuthState`;
+- add the `handleAuthUpdates()` method to the `NavigationNotifier`, which should handle the updating of the `AuthState` in the `AuthNotifier`;
 - create a set of the pages' `RouteName`, which the anonymous user can visit (at the moment, it is only the `dashboard` route name);
 - add the additional condition to the `_processConfiguration()` method, which should state the following, if the user auth state is logged in anonymously, and they visit the page, whose `RouteName` is not in the anonymous `RouteName` set, then redirect to the `login` page;